ladon-documents/ladon-documents.github.io/docs/Miscellaneous/UploadFilesToLadon.md

 put_binary index.html index.html
 ```

-**Tipp:**: If you wish to upload to your local instance, running on your pi in a non secure enviroment change htts to http and add a `8080` port to your url like so
+**Tipp:** If you wish to upload to your local instance, running on your pi in a non secure enviroment change htts to http and add a `8080` port to your url like so

 ```bash
 put_binary index.html index.html ladon:8080